saltstack/salt-windows-msi/README.md

 Available properties:

-- INSTALLFOLDER: Where to install the files.
-Default is 'c:\salt'.
 - MASTER\_HOSTNAME: The master hostname.
 The default is 'salt'.
 - MINION\_HOSTNAME: The minion id.
 The default is '%COMPUTERNAME%'.
 - START\_MINION\_SERVICE: Whether to start the salt-minion service after installation.
 The default is false.
+- KEEP_CONFIG: keep c:\salt\conf.
+Default is 0 (false).
+Only from commandline
+- INSTALLFOLDER: Where to install the files.
+Default is 'c:\salt'.
+DO NOT CHANGE

 ##General Requirements##